ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 variable in a function**._

 !

-Remember
+Three parts:
 ---

+    (String s) -> "Hello " + s

+* Zero or more comma-separated variable definitions in parenthesis.
+* `->`
+* Statement or block to invoke.
+Return type deduced by compiler.

-* λ-expressions are _declarations_, not _invocations_.
-Actually invoking the
-code must be done "outside" the lambda expression itself.
+λ-expressions are _declarations_, not _invocations_.
+Actually invoking the code must be done "outside" the lambda expression itself.

-* FIXME: more stuff

 !